Farmers get a bad rap.

 Today, just 2 percent of Americans live on honest-to-goodness farms.

-Their efficiency and technology strides also mean typical Americans are paying just 9.5 percent of their gross income on all food they consume today as compared to 24.2 percent back in 1930 based on Department of Agriculture figures.
+Their efficiency and technology strides also mean typical Americans are paying right around 10 percent of their gross income on all food they consume today as compared to 24.2 percent back in 1930 based on Department of Agriculture figures.